What’s In a License? Microneedle with PRP

 To ensure your provider is licensed, check for certifications from recognized medical boards and ask to see their credentials.
 Additionally, research their background and read reviews from previous clients.

-What should I do if I experience complications after a vampire facial?
+What should I do if I experience complications after microneedling with PRP?

 If you experience severe pain, signs of infection, or other unusual symptoms, contact your provider immediately.
 Seek medical attention if necessary.